Caledonia (1839 brig)

-The Caledonia was a brig of some 200 tons (bm), built in Arbroath, Scotland, and wrecked on 7 September 1843 on Sharpnose Point, near Morwenstow, Cornwall.
+The Caledonia was a brig of some 200 tons (bm), built in Arbroath, Scotland, and wrecked on 7 September 1842 on Sharpnose Point, near Morwenstow, Cornwall.

 Final voyage

-In September 1842 the Caledonia was homeward bound from Odessa, and called in at Falmouth to bury a crewman who had died of wounds suffered during a knife fight in Constantinople.
+In September 1842 the Caledonia was homeward bound from Odesa, and called in at Falmouth to bury a crewman who had died of wounds suffered during a knife fight in Constantinople.
 The Caledonia then sailed for Gloucester to unload her cargo of wheat.

 As she departed Falmouth a north-westerly gale was raging.
 At about 1 am on the morning of 8 September the ship's lookout saw waves breaking to leeward on Sharpnose Point, near Morwenstow, Cornwall.

 Her captain, Stevenson Peter, shortened sail and tried to stand clear of the shore, but the ship refused to come up and soon hit the rocks at Sharpnose Point.
 As they hit, the captain ordered the crew to climb into the rigging, but the mast collapsed, throwing them into the sea where they all died.
-The sole survivor was Edward Le Dain from Jersey who managed to get ashore where a farmer discovered him at dawn.
+The sole survivor was Edward Le Dain from Jersey, who managed to get ashore when a farmer discovered him at dawn.
 He was taken to the local Rectory where the Reverend Robert Stephen Hawker ensured that he was cared for and nursed back to health.
 Later Le Dain sent the best Jersey cow he could find in gratitude.
 He also named his son Edward Robert Hawker Le Dain born in 1854, and made Hawker and his wife godparents.